0xAurelou/cairo_vim/README.md

 Congrats you finish to install coc but it's not finish we still need to customize it for cairo

-Open vim and tap ``CocInstall coc-cairo `` wait for the download to be finish and boom You have Coc for cairo
+Open vim and tap ``:CocInstall coc-cairo`` wait for the download to be finish and boom You have Coc for cairo

 # Useful line to have in your vimrc